Skip to main content

 Putting an LLM in production without LLMOps practices is like deploying an application without monitoring or tests.
 It may work for a while, but problems arrive at the worst moment.

-The good news: LLMOps practices are not inventions.
-They draw heavily on what the DevOps world has developed over 20 years, adapted to the probabilistic specificities of language models.
-Teams with a solid MLOps culture have half the journey done.
+LLMOps practices are not inventions.
+They draw on what the DevOps world has developed over twenty years, adapted to the probabilistic specificities of language models.
+Teams with a solid MLOps culture already have half the journey done.

 The other half is understanding what is fundamentally new: probabilistic evaluation, model drift management, and traceability in multi-step agentic systems.